On the geometry of silent and anisotropic big bang singularities: Results

-\textit{Bianchi type I.} Considering the results concerning quiescent singularities in Subsections~\ref{ssection:QuiescentResults} and \ref{ssection:NGQuiescentResults}, it is clear that the Bianchi type I solutions play a special role; they are the natural asymptotic limits.
-In the case of vacuum, the Bianchi type I solutions are all fixed points to the Wainwright-Hsu equations, defined by $\Sigma_{+}^{2}+\Sigma_{-}^{2}=1$; cf. Figure~\ref{fig:Kasnercircle}.
+\textit{Bianchi type I.} Considering the results concerning quiescent singularities in Subsections~\ref{ssection:QuiescentResults} and \ref{ssection:NGQuiescentResults}, it is clear that the Bianchi type I solutions play a special role; pointwise, they are the natural asymptotic limits (this is a consequence of Remarks~\ref{remark:pointwise vacuum Kasner}, \ref{remark:pointwise non-vacuum Kasner}, \ref{remark:eigenvaluesQuiescentVacuumNG} and \ref{remark:NG Kasner SF}, keeping in mind that Bianchi type I solutions take the form (\ref{eq:gKasnergenn}) and (\ref{eq:Kasnermetricandphithreed}) in the vacuum and scalar field settings respectively, and that orthogonal stiff fluids in the spatially homogeneous setting are equivalent to scalar fields; see below).
+In the case of vacuum, the Bianchi type I solutions are all fixed points to the Wainwright-Hsu equations, defined by $\Sigma_{+}^{2}+\Sigma_{-}^{2}=1$; see Figure~\ref{fig:Kasnercircle}.
 The corresponding set is referred to as the \textit{Kasner circle}.
 Since $\g^{A}_{BC}=0$ for all $A$, $B$ and $C$ in the case of Bianchi type I vacuum solutions, these solutions fall into the framework of Theorem~\ref{thm:SobestimatesQuiescentVacuumNG}.
 On the Kasner circle, there are three so called \textit{special points}: $T_{1}=(-1,0)$, $T_{2}=(1/2,\sqrt{3}/2)$ and $T_{3}=(1/2,-\sqrt{3}/2)$.
 They correspond to the \textit{flat Kasner solutions} which are subsets (or quotients of subsets) of Minkowski space.
 As is clear from the discussions of the previous sections and subsections, the order of the eigenvalues in the different segments of the Kasner circle are important.
 We have therefore indicated the order in Figure~\ref{fig:Kasnercircle}.
 In what follows, we also use the following notation: if $\{i,j,k\}$ is a permutation of $\{1,2,3\}$, then the segment between $T_{j}$ and $T_{k}$ is denoted $\msK_{i}$.